lindaszabo/KNIFE/README.md

 # KNIFE
 Known and Novel IsoForm Explorer.
-Statistically based splicing detection for circular and linear isoforms
+Statistically based splicing detection for circular and linear isoforms from RNA-Seq data.

 # Overview
 This statistical algorithm increases the sensitivity and specificy of circularRNA detection from RNA-Seq data by quantifying circular and linear RNA splicing events at both annotated and un-annotated exon boundaries.
 It can analyze single-end or paired-end reads stored in plain-text fastq or gzipped fastq files.
 A version of the code that runs on a single Linux machine is provided in circularRNApipeline_Standalone. circularRNApipeline_SLURM contains code that provides the same results, but includes wrapper scripts to run on a cluster using the SLURM scheduler.
 This is the functional code we ran on our cluster, but each scheduler deployment is configured slightly differently.
 Therefore, this is not meant to be used as is like the standalone version of the code is, but rather to be used as a template that you can modify to work with your scheduler.
 Parameters and output files are described below, and README files within each of these code directories contain detailed instructions for exactly how to run the code.